EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

           "type":"string",
           "description":"A value assigned to the natural person that is unique among all personal administrative numbers issued by the provider of person identification data.
 Where Member States opt to include this attribute, they shall describe in their electronic identification schemes under which the person identification data is issued, the policy that they apply to the values of this attribute, including, where applicable, specific conditions for the processing of this value."
       },
-      "personal_administrative_number":{
-          "type":"string",
-          "description":"A value assigned to the natural person that is unique among all personal administrative numbers issued by the provider of person identification data.
-Where Member States opt to include this attribute, they shall describe in their electronic identification schemes under which the person identification data is issued, the policy that they apply to the values of this attribute, including, where applicable, specific conditions for the processing of this value."
-      },
       "portrait":{
           "type":"string",
-          "description":"Facial image of the wallet user compliant with ISO 19794-5 or ISO 39794 specifications."
+          "description":"Facial image of the wallet user compliant with ISO 19794-5 or ISO 39794 specifications.The image SHALL be encoded as binary data."
       },
       "family_name_birth":{
           "type":"string",